Suicide in the United States: College students

-For college students, suicide is the second highest cause of death.
+In 2006, for college students, suicide was the second highest cause of death.
 The risk tends to be underestimated, as many falsely believe that young people do not have thoughts about suicide.
-The suicide rate for male students is about three times higher than that of female students.
-The study of suicide rates and trends was not common in the past, but it has gained more attention in 2019.
+In 2014, the suicide rate for male students was about three times higher than that of female students.

+The study of suicide rates and trends was not common in the past, but it gained more attention in 2019.
 From 1990 to 2004, about 1,404 college students died by suicide.
 This is about 6.5 percent of those who died by suicide nationwide.
-In 2014, the adjusted age rate was higher for male than female: the suicide rate for males was 20.7 per 100,000 while the rate for females was 5.8 per 100,000.
+In 2014, the adjusted age rate was higher for male students than female students.
+The suicide rate for males was 20.7 per 100,000 while the rate for females was 5.8 per 100,000.

 While counseling services can help prevent suicide, resource availability may be insufficient.
-Students who do not go to counseling services are at 18 times more at risk of suicide compared to those who do.
+Students who do not go to counseling services are 18 times more at risk of suicide compared to those who do.
 If a college student has any suicidal thoughts, it is always critical to let others, such as members of the school, family, or friends know.

 Occupation

+Military

-A 2009 U.S. Army report indicates military veterans have double the suicide rate of non-veterans, and more active-duty soldiers have died from suicide than in combat in the Iraq War (2003–2011) and War in Afghanistan (2001–2021).
-Colonel Carl Castro, director of military operational medical research for the Army noted "there needs to be a cultural shift in the military to get people to focus more on mental health and fitness."
+A 2009 U.S. Army report indicates military veterans have double the suicide rate of non-veterans.
+More active-duty soldiers have died from suicide than in combat in the Iraq War (2003–2011) and War in Afghanistan (2001–2021).
+In 2008, Colonel Carl Castro, director of military operational medical research for the Army noted "there needs to be a cultural shift in the military to get people to focus more on mental health and fitness."

 In 2012, the US Army reported 185 suicides among active-duty troops, exceeding the number of combat deaths in that year (176).
 This figure has significantly increased since 2001, when the number of suicides was 52.

 According to a June 2021 study published by Brown University's Cost of War Project, deaths from suicide among active U.S. military personnel and veterans of the post-9/11 conflicts outnumber combat deaths for those same conflicts by four times, with the numbers being 30,177 and 7,057 respectively.

+According to a study published by the Defense Health Agency, from 2014 to 2019, US soldiers were nearly nine times more likely to die by suicide than by enemy fire.

+Healthcare workers

+In 2023, the yearly suicide rate per 100,000 person-years varied between 21.4 for health care support workers, 16 for registered nurses, 15.6 for health technicians, and 13.1 for physicians, according to Columbia University researchers, compared to 12.6 for non-health care professionals.

-Suicide rates among veterinarians are a growing problem: suicide rates among male veterinarians are twice the national average, and among female veterinarians the suicide rate is 3.5 times the national average.
+Suicide rates among veterinarians are a growing problem: in 2019, the suicide rate among male veterinarians was twice the national average, and among female veterinarians the suicide rate was 3.5 times the national average.